Rhipidocladum

-Rhipidocladum is a genus of New World woody bamboo in the grass family).
-It found in Mesoamerica, Trinidad, and South America.
-The genus is characterized by 1) erect, non-pseudopetiolate culm leaves, 2) numerous branchlets arising in an aspidate (fan-like) array, and 3) fruits being true caryopses.
+Rhipidocladum is a genus of New World woody bamboo in the grass family.
+It is found in Mesoamerica, Trinidad, and South America.
+The genus is characterized by having erect, non-pseudopetiolate culm leaves, numerous branchlets arising in an aspidate (fan-like) array, and by having true caryopses as fruit.
 The name is derived from the Greek rhipid meaning "fanlike" and clad meaning "branch".